 Sign and return a Document of Authorization.

 We also have a few customers who have arranged preservation for themselves.
 Oregon Brain Preservation does not have any "membership" option like you might find at Alcor or CI.
-The closest thing we have is a cryopreservation agreement filled out in advance.
+The closest thing we have is a preservation agreement filled out in advance.
 The procedures are very difficult for remote cases, so we generally only accept agreements in advance for people living in or near Salem, Oregon.
-We will also sometimes accept an agreement from farther away as long as they understand that the procedure is unlikely to preserve any of their memories.
+We will also sometimes accept an agreement from farther away as long as they understand that the procedure is unlikely to preserve many of their memories.
 There is no initial or annual cost for such agreement.